Oakville Chiropractor: Best Computer Posture and Ergonomics

 - Keep your monitor at about eye level.

 - Finally make sure to get up every 25 minutes and move.

-Working from home on a laptop during COVID-19?
+Working from home in Oakville on a laptop during COVID-19?

 Lift the laptop onto a box or a phone book ;).
 Get yourself a stand-alone mouse and keyboard from amazon and now you have a work station.
 Posture and ergonomics are so important for computer work!
 Do not get stuck looking down at your coffee table from your couch or sitting hunched over in bed on Zoom meetings!
 During the Covid outbreak Dr. Steve and Dr. Jenn have been seeing an alarming number of computer related injuries.
 Posture can cause neck and upper back pain that lead to headaches, low back pain from bad posture, and even an increase in tennis elbow from patients using the touch pad and not the mouse.

 How to set your laptop up for proper ergonomics!

 Set your workstation up like Dr. Jenn if you do not have a proper stand alone computer.